BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist spots like train stations or popular attractions, as pickpocketing can occur.
-Keep your valuables secure and out of sight, and never leave your belongings unattended, even for a moment.
+Be aware of your surroundings, particularly in crowded tourist areas like Rome's Trevi Fountain or the Venice vaporetto stops, as pickpocketing can occur.
+Keep your valuables secure and out of sight, and avoid displaying expensive jewelry or electronics openly.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.